ShumailaAhmed/AI-Workshop/README.md

 ```math
 m1 = b0 - LR * f'(b)
 ```
-We don't have to worry about the math when we code, its just to know what is going behind the scene.
+We don't have to worry about the math when we code, it is just to know what is going behind the scene.

 ### Code Implementation